 When deciding on the timing of your campaign, you need to look at your target audience and where the mailers are being delivered.
 For example, are you targeting businesses?
 If so, mailers received on a Saturday are pretty much redundant as no one will be in the office.

 It’s also important to consider key holidays, industry-specific events and seasonal trends to help plan your sending schedule.
+Understanding when is the best time to send your mailers, especially in relation to customer lifecycles or financial calendars, is a cornerstone of success.
 In addition, if you are carrying out a multi-channel marketing campaign, you will want to coordinate your direct mail efforts with other marketing channels to create a cohesive and integrated campaign that maximises impact.
+Furthermore, strategic timing can leverage postal efficiencies.
+Utilizing services like partially addressed mail for targeted geographic areas can be timed perfectly with broader seasonal digital campaigns.

 8. Disregarding Compliance & Regulations